jrobsontull/jrobsontull/README.md

   Hi, I'm Jake 👋
  </h1>

-### Grad student and hobby full stack developer.
+### Grad student and full-stack developer.

 🎓 I am currently a PhD student at the University of Oxford, where I split my time between labs in the UK and US.
-In my spare time you'll find me playing around with **Python** projects and building **Node.js** apps.
-My favourite stack is historically **MERN** but I'm slowing making the **t3-app** transition.
+In my spare time you'll find me building **Typescript** apps and playing around with **Python** projects.
+My favourite stack is **t3-app** and I crave typesafety.
 Feel free to reach out to me on LinkedIn if you're interested in a chat.

-🌱 I'm currently working on a **React/Express** app for a non-profit.
-We are building an app to provide free cab rides to the AAPI community in NYC.
-This has involved building a frontend to manage requests for rides and RESTful APIs for manipulating requests in a staff dashboard.
-I'm also working on a new **t3-app** with something to do with machine learning so watch this space 👀
+🌱 I'm currently a full-stack developer at [**Cara**](https://cara.app/) where we're building a social network and professional art portfolio platform for the digital art community.
+Our userbase is growing rapidly and we're solving challenging problems all the time!
+Our stack is built around **Next.js** and we're routinely using cool features like **server-side rendering** and **incremental static generation**.

 🔬 I'm also exploring some new **Python** projects to use supervised and unsupervised **machine learning** in biological and technical settings.
 At the moment we're looking at the patterns amongst single cell breast cancer data!